Tens of thousands flee Bangkok fearing breach of river banks

 "Everyone here is working around the clock to protect the hospital," said Dr Supot Sumritvvanitcha, the hospital's chief executive.
 "We're using trucks, motorbikes and boats to get help to people.
 Yesterday, we brought a pregnant woman here by boat to deliver a baby."

-In Nonthaburi province bordering Bangkok, walls of sandbags collapsed under the weight of surging floodwaters.
-A policeman dressed in shorts, flip-flops and a vest directed traffic with a megaphone as water gushed out of drains.
+In Nonthaburi province bordering Bangkok, walls of sandbags were collapsing under the weight of surging floodwaters.
+A policeman dressed in shorts, flip-flops and a vest directed traffic on a megaphone as water gushed out of drains.

-Cars with wheels submerged crawled at a snail's pace along the road and exhausted drivers were seen pushing stalled tuk-tuks -- Thailand's ubiquitous three-wheel, open-air taxis-- through the water.
-Yingluck's government declared a five-day holiday from Thursday to allow people to leave.
-Roads out of the city to the flood-free south were jammed.
-Many were heading for the seaside town of Hua Hin and the eastern resort city of Pattaya, where hotel rooms and homes to rent were scarce.

 Bangkok, a low-lying city of at least 12 million that accounts for 41 percent of Thailand's $319 billion economy, is in danger from run-off water from the north coinciding with the high tide on the Chao Phraya, already at a record high level.